TR94/battleships/README.md

 ### Functionality testing:
 #### Page loading:
 - Expected: Page should load in the terminal with no errors
-- Testing:
+- Testing: type "python3 run.py" into the terminal
-- Result:
+- Result: No errors reported
-- Fix:
+- Fix: N/A

 #### Start game inputs:
 - Expected: Inputs for "name", "board size" and "number of ships" are carried into the game
-- Testing: type "python3 run.py" into the terminal
+- Testing: Name input "Ty", board size "4", number of ships "3"
-- Result: No errors reported
+- Result: Board name is correctly carried through, board size correct and number of ships printed on board correct.
 - Fix: N/A
-&NewLine;
+\
 - Expected: "board size" input is validated within the given range of 4-9
     - Testing: Input 10
     - Result: Error raised stating maximum board size and input is too large.
 Prompted to try again.
     - Fix: N/A
-&NewLine;
+\
     - Testing: Input 3
     - Result: Error raised stating maximum board size and input is too large.
 Prompted to try again.
     - Fix: N/A
-&NewLine;
+\
     - Testing: Input "cat"
     - Result: Error raised stating needs to be an integer
     - Fix: N/A
-&NewLine;
+\
 - Expected: "number of ships" input is validated within a sensible range
     - Testing: Input 0
     - Result: Error raised stating too few ships, prompted to try again.
     - Fix: N/A
-&NewLine;
+\
     - Testing: Input 20 based on board size of 4
     - Result: Error raised stating too many ships, prompted to try again.
     - Fix: N/A
-&NewLine;
+\
     - Testing: Input "cat"
     - Result: Error raised stating needs to be an integer
     - Fix: N/A
-&NewLine;
+\
     - Testing: Input 4
     - Result: Game boards are printed and game progresses
     - Fix: N/A